isc-projects/bind9/doc/arm/reference.rst

         When specifying a prefix involving an IPv6-scoped address, the scope may be omitted.
 In that case, the prefix matches packets from any scope.

     ``key_id``
-        A ``domain_name`` representing the name of a shared key, to be used for transaction security.
+        A ``domain_name`` representing the name of a shared key, to be used for :ref:`transaction security <tsig>`.
+Keys are defined using :namedconf:ref:`key` blocks.

     ``key_list``
-        A list of one or more ``key_id``, separated by semicolons and ending with a semicolon.
+        A list of one or more :term:`key_id` s, separated by semicolons and ending with a semicolon.

     ``tls_id``
         A string representing a TLS configuration object, including a key and certificate.